futuregrid/manual/doc/source/ga8.rst

    -  `Running the Grid Appliance on
       FutureGrid <http://portal.futuregrid.org/tutorials/ga9>`__

-Set Up and SubmitÂ a Condor Job
+Set Up and Submit a Condor Job
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 -  Once you are logged in through ssh into the Grid appliance, change your user to "griduser", change your directory, and compile a simple program which estimates the value of "pi" using a Monte Carlo method:

 .. code:: rteindent2